 The aim of this policy is to try to prevent any behaviour deemed as bullying from occurring and to provide a framework within which to effectively manage incidents of bullying that do occur, no matter how rare.
-It is also to ensure that there is consistency in approach and that children view the process as fair.

 Bullying thrives in cultures where name-calling, unwanted touch, rumour mongering and disrespect go unchallenged and can be fuelled by prejudice (an unfavourable opinion or feeling formed beforehand or without knowledge, thought, or reason).
-At Hillcross, we work hard to maintain a culture where prejudice and hatred is not tolerated.
-These prejudices could be deemed homophobic, racist, targeted at faith, sexist or disablist.
-We want to enable our pupils to become empathetic, compassionate, responsible citizens and to prepare them for life.
-By following this policy, the school will continue to develop a positive, caring ethos where bullying is regarded as unacceptable so that we continue to be a safe and secure environment where everyone can work, play and express themselves openly, free from the fear of being bullied.
+At Hillcross, we work hard to maintain a culture where prejudice and hatred is not accepted.
+These prejudices could include be homophobic, racist, targeted at faith, sexist and disablist.
+We want to enable our pupils to become empathetic, responsible citizens and to prepare them for life.
+By following this policy, the school will continue to develop a positive, caring ethos where bullying is regarded as unacceptable so that we continue to be a safe and secure environment where everyone can work, play and express themselves, free from the fear of being bullied.